canonical/mysql-operator/docs/tutorial.md

 Feel free to test out any other MySQL queries.
 When you’re ready to leave the mysql shell you can just type `exit`.
 Once you've typed `exit` you will be back in the host of Charmed MySQL (`mysql/0`).
 Exit this host by once again typing `exit`.
 Now you will be in your original shell where you first started the tutorial; here you can interact with Juju and LXD.

 ## Scale Charmed MySQL
 Charmed MySQL operator uses [MySQL InnoDB Cluster](https://dev.mysql.com/doc/refman/8.0/en/mysql-innodb-cluster-introduction.html) for scaling.
 Being built on MySQL [Group Replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication.html), provides features such as automatic membership management, fault tolerance, automatic failover, and so on.
 An InnoDB Cluster usually runs in a single-primary mode, with one primary instance (read-write) and multiple secondary instances (read-only).
-The future versions on Charmed MySQL will take advantage of a multi-primary mode, where all instances are primaries.
+The future versions on Charmed MySQL will take advantage of a multi-primary mode, where multiple instances are primaries.
 Users can even change the topology of the cluster while InnoDB Cluster is online, to ensure the highest possible availability.

 > **!** *Disclaimer: this tutorial hosts replicas all on the same machine, this should not be done in a production environment.
 To enable high availability in a production environment, replicas should be hosted on different servers to [maintain isolation](https://canonical.com/blog/database-high-availability).*